papiodesu/leptos_book/src/async/13_actions.md

 # Mutating Data with Actions

-We’ve talked about how to load `async` data with resources.
-Resources immediately load data and work closely with `<Suspense/>` and `<Transition/>` components to show whether data is loading in your app.
-But what if you just want to call some arbitrary `async` function and keep track of what it’s doing?
+We’ve talked about how to load 「async」 data with resources.
+Resources immediately load data and work closely with 「<Suspense/>」 and 「<Transition/>」 components to show whether data is loading in your app.
+But what if you just want to call some arbitrary 「async」 function and keep track of what it’s doing?

-Well, you could always use [`spawn_local`](https://docs.rs/leptos/latest/leptos/task/fn.spawn_local.html).
-This allows you to just spawn an `async` task in a synchronous environment by handing the `Future` off to the browser (or, on the server, Tokio or whatever other runtime you’re using).
+Well, you could always use [「spawn_local」](https://docs.rs/leptos/latest/leptos/task/fn.spawn_local.html).
+This allows you to just spawn an 「async」 task in a synchronous environment by handing the 「Future」 off to the browser (or, on the server, Tokio or whatever other runtime you’re using).
 But how do you know if it’s still pending?
 Well, you could just set a signal to show whether it’s loading, and another one to show the result...

 All of this is true.
-Or you could use the final `async` primitive: [`Action`](https://docs.rs/leptos/latest/leptos/reactive/actions/struct.Action.html).
+Or you could use the final 「async」 primitive: [「Action」](https://docs.rs/leptos/latest/leptos/reactive/actions/struct.Action.html).

 Actions and resources seem similar, but they represent fundamentally different things.
-If you’re trying to load data by running an `async` function, either once or when some other value changes, you probably want to use a resource.
-If you’re trying to occasionally run an `async` function in response to something like a user clicking a button, you probably want to use an `Action`.
+If you’re trying to load data by running an 「async」 function, either once or when some other value changes, you probably want to use a resource.
+If you’re trying to occasionally run an 「async」 function in response to something like a user clicking a button, you probably want to use an 「Action」.

-Say we have some `async` function we want to run.
+Say we have some 「async」 function we want to run.

 ```rust
 async fn add_todo_request(new_title: &str) -> Uuid {